Bag-of-Vectors Autoencoders for Unsupervised Conditional Text Generation: Emb2Emb with BoV-AEs

 \subsection{Mapping $\Phi$}

 In contrast to \citet{mai2020plug}, who use a single-vector embedding and hence $\Phi$ can be as simple as an MLP, in our work, $\Phi$ must be capable of producing a bag of vectors.
-The straight-forward choice for $\Phi$ is a Transformer decoder that uses cross-attention on the input BoV, and generates vectors autoregressively one at a time, formally $\hat{\mathbf{z}}_{y_t} = \transformer(\mathbf{z}_s, \hat{\mathbf{z}}_{1}, \dots, \hat{\mathbf{z}}_{t-1}, \bov{X}), t \geq 1$, where $\mathbf{z}_s$ is the embedding of some starting symbol.
-Depending on the difficulty of the task, this mapping may be sufficiently powerful, in particular for short texts (i.e. bags with few vectors).
-For longer texts, however, learning to map from one bag to another is difficult, and may hence require the integration of inductive biases.
+The straight-forward choice for $\Phi$ is a Transformer decoder that uses cross-attention on the input BoV, and generates vectors autoregressively one at a time, formally $\hat{\mathbf{z}} = \transformer(\mathbf{z}_s, \hat{\mathbf{z}}_{1}, \dots, \hat{\mathbf{z}}_{t-1}, \bov{X}), t \geq 1$, where $\mathbf{z}_s$ is the embedding of some starting symbol.
+Since the resulting sequence of vectors is still interpreted as a bag by the decoder and loss function, the ordering is irrelevant, but generating vectors autoregressively facilitates modelling the correlations between vectors.

+Depending on the difficulty of the task, a generic Transformer decoder may be sufficient to learn the mapping, but for more difficult mappings and for larger bags (i.e.\ longer texts) appropriate inductive biases are needed.
 Based on the assumption that the output should be close to the input in embedding space, \citet{mai2020plug} propose \emph{OffsetNet} for the single vector case, which computes an offset vector to be added to the input.
 With a similar motivation, we propose a variant of pointer-generator networks~\citep{see2017get}, which allows the model to choose between copying an input vector and generating a new one.
 Instead of just copying, however, our model ($\transformerplusplus$) allows to compute an offset vector to be added to the copied vector, analogous to \cite{mai2020plug}.
 Formally, at each timestep $t$,